TileImageTeamiOS/THTiledImageView/README.md

 Tiled images can be shown at specific zoom level based on tile level.
 For example, if you set `(minTileLevel, maxTileLevel) = (1, 5)`, You can set 5 different images by tile level.

-Tile level 1 can be used wide range.
+Tile level 1 can be used wide range of image.

 <img src="images/example_level_1.png" style="max-width: 50%">

-Tile level 5(or more than 1) can be used narrow range.
+Tile level 5(or more than 1) can be used narrow range of image.

 <img src="images/example_level_5.png" style="max-width: 50%">